Courses that teach kids to stay out of harm’s way

 But what if there was a course that taught kids the skills needed to face possible dangers?
 Enter Safety Tree, a company that offers courses to equip kids with the knowledge to make responsible decisions.

-Since its launch two years ago, approximately 8,000 children across Ontario and Quebec have attended educational programs designed to help them steer clear of danger.
+Since its launch in 2015, children across Ontario and Quebec have attended educational programs designed to help them steer clear of danger.
 Stephanie Belsher, a registered early childhood educator and company founder, says the courses teach young children how to recognize ‘tricky people’ and help prepare them to stay home alone.

 My Safe Life, for kids ages 7-10, uses gaming, digital media, video, role-playing and repetition to teach children how to make smart decisions in their everyday lives.
 Topics include bullying prevention, basic first aid, online safety and more.
 However, Belsher says there is a special emphasis on helping children recognize ‘tricky’ people, a term used for describing potential predators.